alfred-hodler/peerlink/README.md

 ## Usage

-Please refer to the documentation or the supplied [examples](examples) and [integration tests](tests).
+Refer to the documentation or the supplied [examples](examples) and [integration tests](tests).

 ## Disclaimer

 This project comes with no warranty whatsoever.
-Please refer to the license for details.
+Refer to the license for details.